meetkiosk/case_studies/frontend/README.md

 Feel free to be creative and show us your preferred way of building frontend applications!

+**Important clarification**

+For this exercise, we expect a single form rendered on a single page, capable of handling:
+- nested questions (arbitrary depth),
+- table-like structures (groups of related questions).

+The goal is not to design multiple screens or flows, but to demonstrate how you model, render, and manage a complex hierarchical form within one page.

+It is totally OK to not implement everything; focus on clarity, structure, and trade-offs.

 ## Deliverables

 Please send us: